gladiaio/gladia-sdk/README.md

 ## Usage

-You first need to start the [Gladia's API](https://github.com/gladiaio/gladia) by following [it README](https://github.com/gladiaio/gladia#magic-start).
+You first need to start the [Gladia's API](https://github.com/gladiaio/gladia) by following [its README](https://github.com/gladiaio/gladia#magic-start).

 We recommend to first clean the  [clients directory](clients) to prevent any deprecated SDK:
 ```sh